-- Step 8.
-For further image correction you can use Post Processing (available only in the standalone version).
+Step 8.
+For further image correction you can use the Post Processing settings (only in the standalone version).

-- When using the standalone: press and in the Save As dialog window, enter a name for the file, choose the format (TIFF, BMP, JPEG or PNG) and indicate the target folder.
+Click on the button to open the Save As dialog box.
+Enter a name for the file, choose the format (TIFF, BMP, JPEG or PNG) and indicate the target folder.

 Apply the result by pressing .
 The AKVIS HDRFactory plugin will close and the picture will appear in the photo editor's workspace.

 Call the Save As dialog box using the command File -> Save As, enter a name for the file, choose the format and indicate the target folder.